pcal43/quicksort/README.md

 Footpaths is a Fabric minecraft mod that changes blocks as they are walked on.
 By default, grass blocks will change to dirt blocks and then to paths.

 ## Features
 * Vanilla-friendly.
-Does NOT add any new blocks to your server.
+Does NOT add any new blocks to your server.xx
 * Fully customizable
 * Mobs and players can leave trails
 * Use whatever blocks you want